By Lottie Gross

 Inflatable travel pillows are rarely on any best-of lists.
 This is due to the hardness once they’re full of air, plus the inconvenience of having to blow them up and stick the stopper in without letting any air go.
 But the Samsonite inflatable travel pillow is changing things.
 Its clever stopper means it can be inflated by mouth in a matter of seconds.
 It literally takes just a few breaths – and it won’t deflate as soon as you try to plug it up.
 Want to deflate it in an instant?
 Simply remove part of the stopper to let significant amounts of air out extremely fast.
-It means you could sleep all the way to the gate and still be first off the plane!

 It has a lovely soft feel on the top and a non-slip surface on the bottom.
 This makes it secure on your shoulders, though the underside can be a little noisy when moving about.
 The only major downside about this pillow is the seams.
 There are large external flaps of material on the inner rim of the pillow where your neck rests.
 This can become irritating if you move a lot in your sleep.
 Regardless of that, though, this is by far the best inflatable on the market.
 The best bit?
-It packs into a carry case no larger than your mobile phone, so it’s a handbag-friendly inflatable pillow.
+It packs into a carry case no larger than your mobile phone, so it’s a handbag-friendly inflatable pillow too.